TeliaSoneraNorge/telia-iot-workshop/README.md

 	<img src=img/board.png width=500px>

-## 2. Blink an led
+## 2. Blink a light
 Make sure everything is working by running a simple example.
 Follow this guide: https://www.elecrow.com/wiki/index.php?title=Step2:_The_very_basic_experiments_with_Crowduino
 (**Note:** select "Arduino M0" in step 3)

-You should see the LED on the board blinking.
+You should now see a LED on the board blinking.

+If uploading the code fails, try pushing the reset button on the side of the board right after clicking the upload button.

 **Bonus:** try changing the delays and adding in more lines to create other blinking patterns.